- Calendar

 How Is This Day Observed

-Martin Luther King asked constantly "what are you doing for others?" and hence in honor of his greatness, people began observing this day as the day of giving back to their communities by volunteering in soup-kitchens, clean-ups, visiting isolated people or even virtual volunteering.
+Martin Luther King asked constantly, “What are you doing for others?”
+And hence, in honor of his greatness, people began observing this day as the day of giving back to their communities by volunteering in soup kitchens, cleanups, visiting isolated people or even virtual volunteering.

-In the 1990s, the theme of the holiday became: “Remember!
+In the 1990s, the theme of the holiday became, “Remember!
 Celebrate!
 Act!
 A Day On, Not a Day Off.”

 It also encourages people to think about equal rights for all American citizens.

-Some schools and educational institutes still remain open as they use this day to teach their students about what Martin Luther King did for civil rights and involve students in volunteering for the society.schools and educational institutes still remain open as they use this day to teach their students about what Martin Luther King did for civil rights and involve students in volunteering for the society.
+Some schools and educational institutes remain open as they use this day to teach their students about what Martin Luther King did for civil rights and involve students in volunteering for the society.schools and educational institutes remain open as they use this day to teach their students about what Martin Luther King did for civil rights and involve students in volunteering for the society.

-Martin Luther King Day 2024
+Martin Luther King Day 2026

 Date: Monday, 17 January 2028